jordans1882/julia/README.windows.md

   5. Configuration of MSYS2 is complete.
 Now `exit` the MSYS2 shell.

 4. Build Julia and its dependencies from source.
-  1. Get the Julia sources
+  1. Open a new MSYS2 shell and get the Julia sources
      ```
     git clone https://github.com/JuliaLang/julia.git
     cd julia